Germany set to ban China's Huawei, ZTE from parts of 5G networks -source

 BERLIN, March 7 (Reuters) - Germany plans to ban telecoms operators from using certain components made by Chinese companies Huawei and ZTE in 5G networks, a government source said, in a potentially significant move to address security concerns.

-The German ban could include components already built into the networks, requiring operators to remove and replace them, Zeit Online had reported on Monday, citing sources.
+The German ban could include components already built into the networks, requiring operators to remove and replace them, German media had reported on Monday, citing sources.

-Germany's government, which is now in the midst of a broader re-evaluation of its relationship with top trade partner China, did not immediately reply to a request for comment.
+A spokesperson for the interior ministry confirmed that the German government, which is in the midst of a broader re-evaluation of its relationship with top trade partner China, was carrying out a general review of telecoms tech suppliers.

+No operators had however yet been banned from using certain components from Chinese companies in their 5G networks, the spokesperson said.

+"The main change is that these strict checks for potential security risks now also apply to the existing components in telecommunications networks," the spokesperson said, adding that operators would not be compensated for parts that needed to be ripped out of the network and replaced.

 "This is a sign that the German government may finally be taking China-related risks to national security seriously" said Noah Barkin, managing editor with research firm Rhodium Group's China practice who specialises in German-Chinese relations.